jakubMitura14/win_app/README.md

 ### 1. Clone the Repository

 1. Open Command Prompt (search for "cmd" in the Windows start menu)
-2. Create a folder where you want to install the application:
+2. Create a folder where you want to install the application - you can also do it manually :
    ```
    mkdir C:\Users\YourUsername\Documents\PatientApp
    cd C:\Users\YourUsername\Documents\PatientApp